strobes-test/vulpy/README.rst

 Vulpy - Web Application Security Labxx
 ====================================

-Vulpy is a web application developed in Python / Flask / SQLite that has two faces. x
+Vulpy is a web application developed in Python / Flask / SQLite that has two faces.x x
 **GOOD**: Tries to code with secure development best practices in mind.